top of page

 Photography & Journalism

 I tell stories about the intimate relationship between humans and the natural environment.
 These relationships are sometimes symbiotic, other times tenuous.
 I seek to capture images and write stories that reveal these everyday but often overlooked connections between humans and the world around us.
-My work has been featured in the Gurdian, Nature, the California Academy of Science's Big Picture Competition, the North American Association of Nature Photographer's Showcase, among others.
+My work has been featured in The Guardian, BBC Wildlife Magazine, National Wildlife Magazine, Nature, the Big Picture Competition, MontPhoto, Nature and Humans, the North American Association of Nature Photographer's Showcase, among others.

 bottom of page